About Viiflow¶

 Viiflow is an aerodynamic analysis method.
 It enables the fast evaluation of airfoil characteristics, such as lift and drag coefficients or transition locations.
-It is currently suitable for subsonic cases of single or multi-element airfoils without strong wake confluence or massive separation.
-It is especially useful for coupled problems, such as fluid-structure interaction or optimization.
+It is suitable for subsonic cases of single or multi-element airfoils without strong wake confluence or massive separation and it is especially useful for coupled problems, such as fluid-structure interaction or optimization.
+In addtion to free flow simulations, it has the ability to predict flow in pitching, cavitating, free-surface and ground-effect cases.
 To cite viiflow, use [1].

 Viiflow comes as a 64bit Cython wheel for Windows and Linux.
 Cython wheels are installation packages of compiled modules usable from Python.
-To use it, you need Python 3.8.x.
+To use it, you need Python 3.12.x, numpy 2.4.x and scipy.
+The examples use jupyter as well as sometimes other packages depending on the notebook, but they are not necessary to use viiflow.

-Now, if you are note comfortable already with Python you may want to start here.
+If you are not comfortable already with Python you may want to start here.
 While no serious programming is necessary to use viiflow, it will be very beneficial if you know how statements and loops work to define your airfoil analysis.

 To install the wheels, use